One of the true innovators was Richard "Grass" Green! Below Janice Green (Grass' widow), sums it most poiently.

 September 11, 2001 was a very sad one.
 I will always remember this day not only because I had just seen one of our country�s worst disasters, but I was confronted with some of the worst news a wife could hear.
 Your husband has a year at the most to live.
 Richard was diagnosed with terminal lung cancer.
 He was given 6 months to a year to live.
 We had just started making plans to fulfill our dreams of hitting the road as we both were getting ready to retire.
 This dream never came true.

-However, Richard and I spent as much time together as possible.
-These were some very hard days for us, but we knew God had never made a mistake and we were sure He was not about to start now.
 Richard had a life long dream and that was to publish one of his many characters X-Klor.
 And that dream was made possible by the hard work of Bill Schelly, Alter Ego and TwoMorrows Publishing.
 I owe them so much for making Grass�s dream a reality.

 Richard died at home on August 5, 2002, and my life has not been the same.
 Even though I have had to face a very difficult time, making adjustments to my life without Richard, I am grateful to God that He allowed Richard to become a very important factor in my life.
 I will always love Richard.
 I have said good-bye to the physical Richard, but I will never say good-bye to his spirit.